hyperledger-archives/grid-rfcs/text/0000-sawtooth-governance.md

 #### Consensus

-Sawtooth uses a form of [consensus decision-making][consensus].
+Grid uses a form of [consensus decision-making][consensus].
 In a nutshell the premise is that a successful outcome is not where one side of a debate has "won", but rather where concerns from *all* sides have been addressed in some way. **This emphatically does not entail design by committee, nor compromised design**.
 Rather, it's a recognition that